vertexproject/synapse/docs/synapse/glossary.rst

 Form
 ----

-Within Synapse, a form is the definition of an object in the Synapse data model.
+A form is the definition of an object in the Synapse data model.
 A form acts as a "template" that specifies how to create an object (:ref:`gloss-node`) within a Cortex.
 A form consists of (at minimum) a :ref:`gloss-primary-prop` and its associated :ref:`gloss-type`.
 Depending on the form, it may also have various secondary properties with associated types.

 See the :ref:`data-form` section in the :ref:`data-model-terms` document for additional detail.